 Live Animals and Birds

-Live animals and birds may enter the United States subject to certification, certain permits, inspection, and quarantine rules that vary greatly with the type of animal and its origin.
-Pet birds purchased abroad for personal use may enter, subject to restrictions by some state departments of agriculture.
+Live animals and birds may enter the United States subject to certification, certain permits, inspection, and quarantine rules that vary greatly with the type of animal and its origin and can also be subject to restrictions by some state departments of agriculture.

 Other Biological Materials

 A strict permitting process governs most organisms, cells and cultures, antibodies, vaccines and related substances, whether of plant or animal origin.
 Biological specimens of plant pests, in preservatives, or dried, may be imported without restriction, but are subject to inspection upon arrival in the United States.
 This is done to confirm the nature of the material and to make sure it is free of “hitchhiking” plant pests or diseases.
 These items must ALL be declared and presented for inspection upon entering the United States.
-For information and a permit application, contact NCIE.
+For information and a permit application, contact NCIE: AskNCIE.Products@aphis.usda.gov or VS-Live.Animals_Import.Permits@aphis.usda.gov or on the Web at Veterinary Services - Safeguarding Animal Health (Import/Export).

 Soil-borne organisms threaten both plants and animals.
 If you visited a farm or ranch in a foreign country, agricultural specialists may have to examine and disinfect your shoes or clothing.
 Vehicles must also be cleaned of any soil.
 No soil or earth of any kind is allowed into the United States without a permit issued in advance by USDA Plant Protection and Quarantine Permit Unit.
 Pure sand, such as a small container of decorative beach sand, is usually allowed.
 Always check with the permit unit in advance for details.